Leander-s/descriptor_vs_graph_based_models/README.md

 MOE datasets can be generated using this repository.
 More instructions on that in [Data](#Data).

+# Figures

+If you want to create plots from our results or results from your own runs, this is the folder to focus on.
+To run the models yourself, see [Code](#Code) and [Data](#Data).
+To use our results, just use the fresh repository.
+Our results are in it by default.
+To create all the plots used in the paper, go to the figures folder:

+    cd figures

+and run:

+    ./plot_everything

+This could take a while.
+All the relevant plots are then automatically saved in

+    ./figures/tables

+They are available as pdf or png files.
+We recommend using pdf whenever possible.

 <!--
 # TODO
  - Test if run if you can run everything